 Symmetry is respect

-Gold doesn't mean gaudy
+Gold does not mean gaudy

 Geometry is the ornament